intenthq/blog/_posts/2016-01-05-6-tips-succeed-coding-interviews.md

 ## Keep calm
 Yep, we know, it's easier said than done.
 But think a bit about it:

-- Coding is what you like and do better.
+- Coding is what you like and do well.
 So you've simply been asked to do have some fun and show your strengths.

 - You have nothing to lose.
 You don't work here, so you won't lose anything.

 - You have lots to win.
-You will probably learn something suring the interview and, maybe, you can get to work with us :-).
+You will probably learn something during the interview and, maybe, you can get to work with us :-).

 Also, we promise you we are not monsters and won't bite you (well, at least most of us).